PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 Now you can start the python program on the remote desktop connection.<br/>

-## 12. License Inforamtion
+## 12. License Information

 >[!Note]
->This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
-You find the LICENSE file in the main branch.
+>This Documentation is licensed under the CC-BY-ND-4.0.txt- see the LICENSE file for details.
+Here you will find a short description about the LICENSE (https://creativecommons.org/licenses/by-nd/4.0/)
+>Furthermore, the code snippets are subject to the LICENSE CC0-1.0.txt- see the LICENSE file for details.
+Here you will find a short description about the LICENSE (https://creativecommons.org/publicdomain/zero/1.0/).

+Copyright (c) 2025 Pilz GmbH & Co.
+KG<br/>